nonodename/read_rdf/README.md

 ```sh
 git submodule update --init --recursive
 ```
-To get the source for DuckDB and CI-tools.
+To get the source for DuckDB, Serd and CI-tools.
 Next run:

 ```sh
 make